 If you just have to have a particular rose, however, be sure to provide an environment that discourages fungal diseases such as black spot.
 This means practicing good sanitation by controlling weeds and removing plant debris.
 To keep the leaves dry, avoid watering from overhead.
 To prevent crowding, prune and deadhead, which ensures good air circulation around your bushes.
 Finally, provide optimal conditions in all the conventional ways, i.e., enough sun, water and fertilizer to keep your plant healthy in general.
 A healthy plant is in a much better position to resist disease than a stressed one.

-OK, but now you have it: those ugly black spots on your roses — and once they appear, they never go away during that growing season, staying until the leaf drops from the bush.
+OK, but now you have it: those ugly black spots on your roses — and once they appear, they never go away during that growing season, staying until the leaf drops from the plant.
 So, start your spraying program as soon as possible to prevent those spots from trashing your entire plant.

 Some Gardeners Swear by Milk...